AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 Selecting the name of a segment from the list shown on the widget will take you to the segment details.
 You can also select **[!UICONTROL View All]** to navigate to the segment browse tab and then select the name of a segment to view its details.

-For more information on working with segments in Experience Platform, please begin by reading the [Segmentation Service overview](../../segmentation/home.md).
+For more information on working with segments in Experience Platform, please refer to the [Segmentation Service overview](../../segmentation/home.md).

 ![](../images/destinations/recently-activated-segments.png)